 Stop by the artsy Insa-dong district that bustles with street musicians, art galleries and shops selling art supplies, antiques and handicrafts along its main thoroughfare.
 Hidden down a quaint side-alley is 'The Old Tea Shop', serving every type of tea from Ginseng to Jujube date tea.
 Small group walking tour >

 Taste one of the world's healthiest cuisines and the national dish 'Kimchi' is the guiding force.
 Head to the many restaurants of Insadong to experience award winning Buddhist temple food or Korea's signature dishes Bulgogi (slices of marinated barbecued beef) and Bibimbap (combines the spiciness of Korean chilli with steamed rice and vegetables).
 Korean night food tour >

-Korea Formula 1 Korea Grand Prix 12 – 14 October.
+Korea Formula 1 Korea Grand Prix 4-6 October 2013.
 The Korea races have proved to be some of the most exciting and with the longest straight of any circuit on the programme, combined with KERS – the Korea race should continue to deliver thrills!
+More Info

 Terms and conditions: Please note that all offers are subject to availability.
 Places are limited and can't be guaranteed.
 Flight offers may contain blackout periods within the listed date range.
 Weekend supplements may apply for travel on Friday, Saturday and Sunday.
 Taxes and charges are outside of Opodo's control and may vary day to day, and according to routing and flight number.
 Flight + Hotel prices quoted are person based on two people sharing a standard room.